epogrebnyak/haskell-intro/README.md

 - Y: anything you can recommend for us to review?

-- connections to category theory (Z: can you add a video link? will not be not in scope for this course, but lets keep the link anyways)
+- connections to category theory (Z: can you add a video link? will not be not in scope for this course, but lets keep the link anyways).
+For category theory I have [this playlist saved](https://www.youtube.com/playlist?list=PLbgaMIhjbmEnaH_LTkxLI7FMa2HsnawM_), have only watched the first lecture though - Zarak.

 #### Learning objective: